-Paterson anticipates the proposed structure will be founded below the groundwater table and has advised to incorporate a groundwater suppression system in the buildings waterproofing design.
-The groundwater suppression system will mitigate the potential for localized long-term dewatering of the clay deposit by the buildings foundation drainage system.
+Paterson anticipates the proposed structure will be founded below the groundwater table and has advised to incorporate a water-tight foundation in the building's waterproofing design.
+The water-tight system will mitigate the potential for localized long-term dewatering of the clay deposit by the building's foundation drainage system.
 Based on that, the proposed development will not result in long-term dewatering of the local groundwater table and/or subsequent adverse effects of neighboring structures.